 Info-Smog

-As a reminder, Info-Smog is the air quality forecast and warning program provided by Environment Canada in partnership with the Ministère du Développement durable, de l’Environnement et des Parcs du Québec, the City of Montreal, the Ministère de la Santé et des Services sociaux du Québec and the Direction de santé publique de l’Agence de la santé et des services sociaux de Montréal.
+As a reminder, Info-Smog is the air quality forecast and warning program provided by Environment Canada in partnership with the Ministère du Développement durable, de l’Environnement et des Parcs du Québec.
+The City of Montreal, the Ministère de la Santé et des Services sociaux du Québec and the Direction de santé publique de l’Agence de la santé et des services sociaux de Montréal also partner in this program.

 Source: Environment Canada, MONTREAL, Que. — December 19, 2011